14th Street–Union Square station: Station layout

 Directly east of the control area at the south end of the BMT Broadway Line mezzanine, a 20 ft corridor slopes down to the IRT mezzanine.
-The IRT mezzanine contains two overpasses, connecting the station complex with exits on the east side of both Fourth Avenue and Union Square East.
+There are two overpasses above the IRT platforms, connecting the station complex with exits on the east side of both Fourth Avenue and Union Square East.
 Galleries extend from the overpasses above the platforms, with stairs leading downward from the galleries to each island platform.
+Original faience plaques with the number "14" are in the southern end of the IRT mezzanine, near one of the entrances.
+Other decorations, such as a pale blue frieze, date from later renovations.
+Storefronts, as well as steel and glass enclosures, are located near the Zeckendorf Towers.

 A corridor runs above the western side of the IRT station, connecting the two overpasses.
-This corridor contains restored cross-segments of the original station wall, including faience cornices, mosaic tile borders, and plaques of eagles.
-These are part of a larger, station-wide art installation entitled Framing Union Square, by Mary Miss.
-Original faience plaques with the number "14" are in the southern end of the mezzanine, near one of the entrances.
-Other decorations, such as a pale blue frieze, date from later renovations.
-The area near the Zeckendorf Towers contains storefronts, as well as steel and glass enclosures.
+Prior to the 1990s renovation, this corridor had been used as storage space.
 Another staircase extends from the IRT mezzanine to a small mezzanine above the Canarsie Line platform.
 Another mezzanine on the western side of the station serves the Canarsie Line platform directly.
 There were several connecting passageways between the western Canarsie Line mezzanine and the larger concourse area above the Broadway Line.
 However, these passageways have been sealed off.
-The passageways to the Canarsie Line platform contain cruciform borders similar to those in the other passageways.
+The passageways to the Canarsie Line platform is decorated with cruciform borders similar to those in the other passageways.

+Artwork

+Framing Union Square, by Mary Miss, is a station-wide art installation commissioned as part of the MTA Arts & Design program.
+It consists of six wall segments on the corridor above the western side of the IRT station, which were originally part of a double-height wall adjacent to the IRT station's southbound local platform.
+The wall segments have faience cornices, mosaic tile borders, and plaques of eagles.
+Bright red frames surround objects such as mosaics, cables, and bolts.
+According to Miss, the artwork was intended to invite "the public to look below the surface, to see a 'slice' of the station, its structure, its history".
+In 2005, an artwork called City Glow by Chiho Aoshima was installed within an advertising space at the station.

+Imprinted on the walls of the BMT mezzanine are over 3,000 stickers with the names of victims of the September 11 attacks, which were put up by artist John Lin and sixteen friends on September 10, 2002.
+The stickers were not sanctioned by the MTA and have deteriorated since they were placed.
+Another work of street art, a temporary wall of Post-it notes known as "Subway Therapy", appeared on the station's walls after Donald Trump was elected as U.S. president in 2016 but was removed after one month.
+"Subway Therapy" re-appeared at the station following Trump's 2024 reelection.